 For students with specific needs — for example, those returning to school after dropping out or those with special needs that can't be met in a general education setting — the district offers alternative placements.
 Contact the Enrollment, Choice, and Transfers department at 410-396-8600 for information and assistance.

-Placement at Baltimore City College, Baltimore Polytechnic Institute, Paul Lawrence Dunbar, and Western is calculated as follows:
+Placement at Baltimore City College, Baltimore Polytechnic Institute, Paul Laurence Dunbar, and Western is calculated as follows:

-Standardized test reading percentile + standardized test math percentile + (math grade x2) + (English grade x2) + (overall grade x2)
+Standardized test reading percentile + standardized test math percentile + (overall grade average x 6)

 If you live in Baltimore City and would like to enroll in one of our high schools for next year, follow these steps: